Chitaoji/textpy/README.md

 # textpy
-Reads a python file/module and statically analyzes it, this works well with Jupyter extensions in VScode.
+Reads a python file/module and statically analyzes it.
+This works well with Jupyter extensions in VScode, and have better performance when the file/module is formatted with *PEP-8*.

 ## Installation